 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 Conventional vs. jumbo loans

-Which home financing is best ultimately depends on your property’s cost.
+Which home financing option is better ultimately depends on your property's cost.

 Jumbo loans enable you to borrow much more than conventional loans.
 But they can be more difficult to qualify for and typically come with higher interest rates.

 How do conventional loans differ from jumbo loans?

 Conventional loans differ from jumbo loans in key ways that include how they’re backed and how much property you can buy with them.